stinethebean/HannahHackathon/README.md

 ## Customize Her to Your Needs
 You can customize the technologies and team members for each hackathon so Hannah can be more reusable.

 Hannah's hackathon specific settings are in the `data/hackSpecificData.js` file.
-You can customize the name of the hackathon, survey link, team email alias, prize, and team members in the following format.
+You can customize the data for each hackathon by modifying the data in the following format.
+Please make sure you keep the appropriate article preceding the hack prize for the bot's grammar to make sense.
 Each team member will be picked up by the `app/dialogs/teamInfo` dialog and added to the card of team members automatically.

 ```javascript
 {